ibnlanre/portal/README.md

 Inspired by [React Holmes](https://github.com/devx-os/react-holmes), `@ibnlanre/portal` is a simple React state management library based on RxJS Behavior Subject.
 It provides a convenient way to manage state using React context.
 This library exports the following component and hooks:

+- `Atom`: a class that facilitates the creation and sharing of states among components.
 - `PortalProvider`: A provider component that wraps your application and manages the state.
 - `usePortal`: A hook that allows you to create, access and update the state.
     - `.local`: to persist state in Local Storage.